 This Guide was made possible through generous contribution from the Richard H. Driehaus Prize at the University of Notre Dame.
-The idea behind the Project for Code Reform, of which this Guide is the fundamental tool, began at the CNU Detroit Congress in 2016 when a group of New Urbanists began asking, are there initial steps for coding urban places?
+The idea behind the Project for Code Reform began at CNU.24 Detroit in 2016, when a group of New Urbanists began asking, are there initial steps for coding urban places?
 The result of those conversations, and debate, is held within this document.